daniel-ji/bulkalphafold3/README.md

 ## Setting Up AlphaFold3

 See the [AlphaFold3 documentation](https://github.com/google-deepmind/alphafold3) for installation instructions.
-Install with Docker.
-Note that the AlphaFold3 installation is not included in this repository and you will need to obtain model weights and install it separately.

-AF3 requires a powerful GPU to run.
-In our case (and possibly in yours), we did not have access to such a GPU, so we resorted to using LambdaLabs to run the predictions.
+For BulkAlphaFold3, we used the Docker container to run the predictions and have a guide on [setting up the environment](guides/setting_up_environment.md) specifically for LambdaLabs, a cloud computing service that provides powerful GPUs for running AlphaFold3 predictions (we are not affiliated with LambdaLabs, but we found it to be a convenient service for running AF3 predictions since we did not have access to a powerful enough GPU).

 ## Overall Workflow